If you are thinking of randomly picking up a longboard to get the job done for downhill riding, you are wrong.

-This drop-down longboard from Atom boasts 41” wide and 9.6” long deck made of maple wood, which is substantially durable.
+This drop-down longboard from Atom boasts a 41” wide and 9.6” long deck made of maple wood, which is substantially durable.

-The truck’s axles are quite long (245mm) with reverse kingpin to make it a perfect fit for downhill longboarding.
+The truck’s axles are quite long (245mm) with a reverse kingpin to make it a perfect fit for downhill longboarding.

-It features 70mm wheels having long contact patch, sharp lip, and shiny outer surface to get a proper grip for downhill riding.
+It features 70mm wheels having a long contact patch, sharp lip, and shiny outer surface to get a proper grip for downhill riding.

 No question about the quality of the bearing too.